smcclab/smc-course/_lectures/13-concert.md

 ## Allocation

-- Discuss with your group on Teams what your time constraints are (i.e. other exams)
+- Discuss with your group what your time constraints are (i.e. other exams)
 - In week 10 workshop, submit times that your group is available.
 - We will organise a roster based on that information on Thursday 11/5.